callumquirky/html-refactor-for-accessibility/README.md

 * All images (except from the background image) now have alt-text describing them for accessibility purposes.

 ### CSS
-* Many redundant classes have been removed and replaced with a single class applied too all necessary elements.
+* Many redundant classes have been removed and replaced with a single class applied to all necessary elements.
 For example, instead of having separate classes for 'search-engine-optimisation', 'online-reputation', and 'social-media-marketing', these are now all styled under the class 'key-features'

 * Where possible, elements are now styled directly rather than having classes applied to them.
 For example the CSS now styles footer h2 rather than having a h2 with the class 'footer-heading'.

 * The CSS rules have been reorganised.
-All HTML elements are styled first, before moving onto classes that are arranged in order of their appearance in HTML.
+All HTML elements are styled first, before moving onto classes that are generally arranged in order of their appearance in HTML.

 ## Usage